blaizard/bzd/docs/bdl/syntax.md

 A component is the implementation of one or multiple interfaces.
 It can be instantiated and exposes the functionality of the interface it inherits from.
-In addition it expose things like configuration details, dependencies... to the description language.
+In addition it exposes things like configuration details, dependencies... to the description language.

 For example:
 ```